Skip to main content

 2 Check relevant chapter of the Green Book for specific schedule and for further detail.

-3 See table 25.3 – Summary of vaccine doses for at-risk patients in the Green Book, Chapter 25: Pneumococcal for further information.
+3 See table 25.3 – Summary of vaccine and doses for at-risk patients in the Green Book Chapter: Pneumococcal (external site) for further information.